 And yet, bolstered by Rishi Sunak’s stamp duty freeze, homes are changing hands and mortgages are being approved.

-With that in mind, this MT Focus is on how to pick a mortgage.
-For this, I spoke to Paul Wheatcroft, director of My Local Mortgage, a website that connects you with mortgage advisors, and Richard Hayes, CEO of Mojo Mortgages, a free online mortgage broker, to get their views on the key questions.
+With that in mind, this Focus is on how to pick a mortgage.
+For this, I spoke to Paul Wheatcroft, director of My Local Mortgage, a website that connects you with mortgage advisers, and Richard Hayes, CEO of Mojo Mortgages, a free online mortgage broker, to get their views on the key questions.

 What kind of mortgages are there?